Venkateshg07/s3crossreplication/README.md

-# S3 Cross  Region Replication
+# S3 Cross  Region Replication using Terraform

 This project is under active development.
 The main aim of this project is to implement the s3 cross region replication